chriscremer/Other_Code/README.md

 # Other Code

-This repo for storing miscellaneous code that I've written.
+This repo is for storing miscellaneous code that I've written.

 ###CSC2508